danielbodnar/awesome-stars/BY-LANG.md

 ## TypeScript

+- [TimvanScherpenzeel/binpacker](https://github.com/TimvanScherpenzeel/binpacker) - CLI tool for packing multiple files into a single binary, as an alternative to spritesheets, in order to save network requests in the browser.
+- [loiane/javascript-datastructures-algorithms](https://github.com/loiane/javascript-datastructures-algorithms) - :books: collection of JavaScript and TypeScript data structures and algorithms for education purposes.
+Source code bundle of JavaScript algorithms and data structures book
+- [PlasmoHQ/plasmo](https://github.com/PlasmoHQ/plasmo) - 🧩 The Browser Extension Framework
 - [cdk-dev/create-cdk-app](https://github.com/cdk-dev/create-cdk-app) - Create CDK Apps from Templates
 - [ferdium/ferdium-app](https://github.com/ferdium/ferdium-app) - All your services in one place, built by the community
 - [ghostfolio/ghostfolio](https://github.com/ghostfolio/ghostfolio) - Open Source Wealth Management Software.
 Angular + NestJS + Prisma + Nx + TypeScript 🤍